TREX Program | SPSA

 • The TREX equivalent extrication level they currently provide.

-• An explanation of whether they are purchasing new equipment or replacing existing equipment.
+• A clarification regarding whether they are acquiring new equipment or substituting current equipment.

 • The number of participants they have trained.